⚡ Key Finding (May 2026)

 QuickBooks Online wins for US businesses with inventory, US payroll needs, or a CPA who already lives inside QuickBooks.
 Xero wins for teams of 3 or more (unlimited users at every tier changes the pricing math), UK and international businesses, and owner-operators running their own books without a dedicated accountant.
-Neither is wrong — the decision is largely about your accountant’s preference and how many people need access.
+Neither is wrong; the decision is largely about your accountant’s preference and how many people need access.
+The May 1, 2026 QuickBooks price hike (15–25% across every tier) pushes the math further toward Xero for new switchers.

 Quick Comparison: QuickBooks vs Xero 2026